karlhorky/github-actions-database-persistence/readme.md

 <figure>
   <img src="persist-csv-database-to-cache-run-1.png" alt="" />
-  <figcaption><em>A screenshot of the GitHub Actions interface, showing a first run of the workflow, where the cache is not yet found.
-Running the script shows only the single new record in the CSV database.</em></figcaption>
+  <figcaption><p align="center"><em>A screenshot of the GitHub Actions interface, showing a first run of the workflow, where the cache is not yet found.
+Running the script shows only the single new record in the CSV database.</em></p></figcaption>
 </figure>

 <br />